-The Global Data Protection Officer is responsible for dealing with all consent in line with this procedure and the Guideline_Complaints and Appeals Handling_v3.4.
+The Global Data Protection Officer is responsible for dealing DPIA in line with this procedure and the guideline Guideline\Risk Management\DPIA\v2.4.

-The Global Data Protection Officer is responsible for the application and effective working of this procedure, and for reporting to the information owner (HRPR, COO, CFO ...) on data subjects' consent.
+The Global Data Protection Officer is responsible for the application and effective working of this procedure, and for reporting to the risk/information owner (HRPR, COO, CFO ...).